Helensburgh Central railway station

 Helensburgh Central railway station (Baile Eilidh Meadhain) serves the town of Helensburgh on the north shore of the Firth of Clyde, near Glasgow, Scotland.
 The station is a terminus on the North Clyde Line, sited 24 mi 31 chain from Glasgow Queen Street (High Level), measured via Singer and Maryhill.
 Passenger services are operated by ScotRail on behalf of Strathclyde Partnership for Transport.

-The station is Helensburgh's main railway station, the other being the much smaller Helensburgh Upper on the West Highland Line.
+The station is Helensburgh's main railway station, the other being the much smaller Helensburgh Upper on the West Highland Line, which provides services to Oban, Fort William and Mallaig.

 History

-The station was opened in 1858 (as Helensburgh), as the terminus of the Glasgow, Dumbarton and Helensburgh Railway and is located in the centre of the town.
+The station was opened on 31 May 1858 (as Helensburgh), as the terminus of the Glasgow, Dumbarton and Helensburgh Railway.
 The GD&HR was taken over by the Edinburgh and Glasgow Railway company in 1862, which in turn was absorbed by the North British Railway three years later.
+It was given its current name on 8 June 1953, with electric operation beginning in November 1960 as part of the North Clyde modernisation scheme.
 The entire station building and platforms were rebuilt in 1897 to the design of James Carswell.

-The route became part of the London and North Eastern Railway at the 1923 Grouping and then the Scottish Region of British Railways at nationalisation on 1 January 1948.
-It was given its current name in June 1953, with electric operation beginning in November 1960 as part of the North Clyde modernisation scheme.